The Churches of Britain and Ireland

 King Charles the Martyr, consecrated in 1665.
 Another view, the interior, Warrior Chapel, altar, side-chapel altar, East window, the heavily carved wooden pulpit, and the font.
 The coat of arms for Queen Anne is apparently fairly rare.
 There is a memorial to the composer Joseph Antonio Emidy (who I have to confess I wasn't aware of).
 His is an interesting story - see here on Wikipedia.
 SW 8095 3262.
 All © Carole Sage (2017).
 Link.
 Grade II* listed.

 The Methodist Church on Killigrew Street, and its interior.
-I haven't been able to establish what flavour of Methodism it originally was, but it has the look of Wesleyan about it.
+Originally Wesleyan.
 SW 8069 3289.
 Both © James Murray (2009).
 Link.
-The About Us page dates it to 1876, the third church on the site.
+The About Us page dates it to 1876, the third on the site, following chapels built in 1791 and 1937.

 New Life Church on Dracaena Avenue.
 The name-stone says "Full Gospel Church".
 SW 7999 3268. © Paul E. Barnett (2015).
 By 2022 the church had closed, and the building was being used commercially.